TheMoirs/BTM/replit.md

         - "scheduled": No scores entered yet
         - "in-progress": Games being played but no team has won 2 games yet
         - "completed": One team has won 2+ games OR all 3 games played
-    - Point allocation (based on overall match winner, not individual games):
+    - Point allocation (based on individual game results):
-        - Winner: 2 points
+        - Each game awards points independently: 2 points for win, 1 point for draw, 0 points for loss
-        - Loser: 0 points
+        - Example: Team wins Games 1 & 2, draws Game 3 = 2 + 2 + 1 = 5 points total
-        - Draw (1-1-1 or tied with draws): 1 point each
+        - Opponent gets: 0 + 0 + 1 = 1 point total
-    - Results are created when match status is "completed" and include total scores from all played games
+    - Results are created when match status is "completed" and include total scores and points from all played games
     - Clearing all scores reverts match to "scheduled" and deletes associated results
 - **Validation**: Shared Zod schemas ensure client-server consistency.
 - **Initialization**: Automatic database initialization for unique constraints on startup.